 Thomas William Phillips was born at Port Albert at a quarter to 2 in the morning April 4th 1864.
 He married Matilda Jenkins in Melbourne in 1887.

 George Augustus Phillips Jnr was born at Hobart Town Tasmania at 11.00 o'clock at night on 31st August 1870.
 He enlisted in WW1 and named his sister Catherine as his next of kin.
 He returned from WW1 and he lived in Queensland working as a clerk in Brisbane.
-Research indicates he returned to England and died in 1960 aged 90.
 It appears he never married.

 George Augustus Phillips Snr married Isabella Warwick in Victoria in 1856.
 George died in NSW in 1912